Deep Historical Borrowing Framework to Prospectively and Simultaneously Synthesize Control Information in Confirmatory Clinical Trials with Multiple Endpoints: Simulation studies

 \section{Simulation studies}

 In this section, we conduct simulation studies to evaluate the performance of our proposed method, and compare it with the Meta-Analytic-Prior (MAP) approach \citep{neuenschwander2010summarizing, schmidli2014robust}.
 Suppose that there are two endpoints ($I=2$) to be evaluated in a randomized clinical trial comparing a treatment versus placebo with equal sample size $n_0^{(c)} = n_0^{(t)} = 150$.
 The control information is also available in $J=6$ historical studies with sample sizes $100, 100, 200, 200, 300$, and $300$, with the response rates $0.4$ and $0.3$ for the two endpoints.
-We consider FWER to be controlled at a one-sided level $\alpha = 0.05$.
+We consider FWER to be controlled at $\alpha = 0.05$.

-In this section we consider historical control data as in Table \ref{sim:table_hist_data_ind}.
-The number of responders $R^{(c)}_{i,j}$ for endpoint $i$, $i=1, 2$, study $j$, $j = 1, \cdots, 6$ is simulated from a binomial distribution with rate $0.4$ for endpoint $i=1$ and $0.3$ for endpoint $i=2$.
+We consider historical control data as in Table \ref{sim:table_hist_data_ind}.
+The number of responders $R^{(c)}_{i,j}$ for endpoint $i$, $i=1, 2$, study $j$, $j = 1, \cdots, 6$ is simulated from a Binomial distribution with rate $0.4$ for endpoint $i=1$ and $0.3$ for endpoint $i=2$.
 The empirical correlation of estimated response rate $R^{(c)}_{i,j}/n^{(c)}_j$ between two endpoints is $0.01$.
-Additional simulation studies with an empirical correlation around $0.5$ are conducted in the Supplemental Materials to demonstrate consistent findings.
+Additional simulation studies with an empirical correlation around $0.5$ are conducted in the Supplemental Materials and demonstrate consistent findings.